learn-co-curriculum/dsc-oop-intro-v2-4/README.md

 Object-oriented programming was born from the trend of making digital lives reflect our real lives.
 In the 1970's, [Adele Goldberg](https://en.wikipedia.org/wiki/Adele_Goldberg_%28computer_scientist%29) and [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) developed an object-oriented language at Xerox PARC called SmallTalk, which was used in the first personal computer.

 Python comes with a few types of Objects to get us started, things like `int` for Integer, `str` for String, `list` for List, etc. We call these base types of Objects "Primitives."
 Primitives already have methods we can call on them, for example: `.title()` for a String.
 But what if we wanted to create a new type of object in our programming universe, a new kind of object for our code?
 With Object Oriented Programming, we can do just that by using the `class` keyword!

+## Summary

+You should now have a better understanding of the concept of Object Oriented Programming (OOP)!